 Because the bourbon isn’t overpowering and it actually gives the cookies a subtle caramel flavor.
 It’s so DELICIOUS!
 Oh, and don’t worry about getting buzzed off of these cookies.
 There’s only 3 tablespoons of bourbon in the recipe and most of the alcohol bakes out while the cookies are in the oven!
 Unfortunately I don’t have any suggestions for substituting the bourbon, so if you can’t consume it, I suggest making my soft and chewy gingersnaps instead.

-The cookie dough for this recipe needs to chill for at least 4 hours!
+Please note, the cookie dough for this recipe needs to chill for at least 4 hours!

 Like most recipes for molasses cookies, this recipe requires you chill your dough.
 This is important to know in advance so you can plan ahead time wise.
 But don’t let the chill time get you down!
 Because this cookie dough can be chilled for up to 72 hours.
 And scooped and frozen for up to 2 months!
 Just add an extra minute or two onto the bake time when baking from a frozen state.